Dairy & Gluten Free Tarts

 Blueberry & Strawberry Tarts

 These are the easiest tarts to make and very little sugar is needed.
-Use organic blueberries and/or strawberries.
+Use just organic blueberries or add strawberries.

 In Dutch oven on low heat add: